Hindi Tamil

 1. The prescribed duties that are related to one’s spiritual-austerity (Sädhana)

 • As per the state of one’s consciousness, the platform of his sädhana varies : viräö-rüpa, säyujya, sälokya, särñöi, särüpya, sämépya, çänta, däsya, sakhya, vätsalya, çåìgära and çåìgära-audärya.
-[The recommended sädhana for this age, the kali-yuga, (for all) is singing congregationally the holy names of the Supreme Lord (with great attachment like the inhabitants of Vrindavan).]
+[The recommended sädhana for this age, the kali-yuga, (for all) is singing congregationally the holy names of the Supreme Lord (with great attachment unto Him like the inhabitants of Vrindavan).]

 Çré Chaitanya Charitamrita (Madhya lila 128, 129) states,